-The answer is simpler and less expensive than you Ihought-Harmsco's patented up-flow cartridge filters.
+The answer is simpler and less expensive than you thought-Harmsco's patented up-flow cartridge filters.
 The NSF approved units install quickly and provide more filtration capability in less space than your old filters.

-Overnight, you'll get noticeable improved results.
-Sparkling clear pool water. savings in water, heat and chemicals, and consistent performance backed by a 10-year warranty puter could keep on controlling the building systems without any interruption.
+Overnight, you'll get noticeable improved results: Sparkling clear pool water, savings in water, heat and chemicals, and consistent performance backed by a 10-year warranty.

-It's no wonder thousands. of America's largest commercial and public pools have switched to Harmsco Shouldn't you'
+It's no wonder thousands of America's largest commercial and public pools have switched to Harmsco.
+Shouldn't you?

-Call toll free: Nallonwide: Dial 1-800-327-3248 In Florida: Dial 1-600-432-5325 P.O.
-Box 14066 North Palm Beach.
-Florida 33408 (407) 848-9628 Fak: (407) 845-2474
+Nationwide: Diel 1-800-327-3248 In Florida: Dial 1-800-432-5325 P.O.
+Box 14066 North Palm Beach Florida 33408 407) 848-9628 Fax: (407) 845-2474 puter could keep on controlling the building systems without any interruption.